ShZil/network-utilities/Scanner/README.md

 [16:20] Some more buffling around with different extensions, I'm trying to find one that just works -- no server, no complex installation, no api keys etc.

+[16:27] Settled on `Trelent`, which works, but not in the same style I've used (Google Style) for docstrings already.

+[16:29] Using it together with my old friend, the `autoDocstring` extension, makes writing and restyling easier.

+[16:36] Altered `missing_documentation.py` to ignore all functions that start with `_` in their name.

+[16:51] Documented `NetworkStorage.py` with all that.